Bangor, Maine

 Bangor (/ˈbæŋɡɔr/ BANG-gor) is a city in and the county seat of Penobscot County, Maine, United States.
-The city proper has a population of 31,753, making it the state's third-largest settlement, behind Portland (68,408) and Lewiston (37,121).
+The city proper has a population of 31,753, making it the state's third-most populous city, behind Portland (68,408) and Lewiston (37,121).
+Bangor is known as the "Queen City".

 Modern Bangor was established in the mid-19th century with the lumber and shipbuilding industries.
-Lying on the Penobscot River, logs could be floated downstream from the Maine North Woods and processed at the city's water-powered sawmills, then shipped from Bangor's port to the Atlantic Ocean 30 mi downstream, and from there to any port in the world.
+Due to the city's location on the Penobscot River, logs could be floated downstream from the Maine North Woods and processed at the city's water-powered sawmills, then shipped from Bangor's port to the Atlantic Ocean 30 mi downstream, and from there to any port in the world.
 Evidence of this is still visible in the lumber barons' elaborate Greek Revival and Victorian mansions and the 31-foot-high (9.4 m) statue of Paul Bunyan.
 Today, Bangor's economy is based on services and retail, healthcare, and education.

 Bangor has a port of entry at Bangor International Airport, also home to the Bangor Air National Guard Base.
 Historically Bangor was an important stopover on the Great Circle Air Route between the U.S. East Coast and Europe.

-Bangor has a humid continental climate, with cold, snowy winters, and warm summers.

 Name and pronunciation

-Founded as Kendeskeag Plantation, Bangor was incorporated as a New England town in 1791.
-The reason for the choice of name is disputed.
-The final syllable is pronounced gor, not ger as in Bangor, Northern Ireland.
-The final syllable of the city of Bangor in north Wales is "gor" (with the "r” pronounced) in the original Welsh, but English speakers often say "ger".
-In 2015, local celebrities and business owners recorded the YouTube video "How to Say Bangor"., which was sung to the tune of "We Are The World".
+Founded as Kenduskeag Plantation in 1791, Bangor was incorporated as a town in 1834.
+The name Bangor is said to have been taken from a Welsh hymn tune.
+It is also the name of the city of Bangor, Gwynedd ("bangor" in Old Welsh means "wattled enclosure").

+The final syllable is pronounced gor.
+In 2015, local celebrities and business owners recorded the YouTube video "How to Say Bangor", which was sung to the tune of "We Are the World".

 History

+Indigenous heritage

+The Penobscot people have inhabited the area around present-day Bangor for at least 11,000 years and continue to occupy tribal land on the nearby Penobscot Indian Island Reservation.
+The Penobscot traditionally call the Bangor area kkάtaskkik, meaning "at/on the water parsnip ground," which European colonists rendered in English as Kenduskeag.
+The Penobscot practiced some agriculture but relied more heavily on hunting and gathering than indigenous peoples in warmer southern New England.

+Contact with Europeans began in the 16th century through the lucrative fur trade, as the Penobscot traded pelts for European goods.
+The first documented European exploration of the area was conducted by Estêvão Gomes, a Portuguese navigator in Spanish service, in 1524.
+Samuel de Champlain followed in 1605.
+The Jesuits established a mission on Penobscot Bay in 1609 as part of the French colony of Acadia.
+The Penobscot River valley remained contested between France and Britain until the 1750s.